We-Are-Limeleaf/Documents/Legal/Operating Agreement - Limeleaf Worker Cooperative.md

 ## 5.2 SCOPE OF MEETINGS

 Decisions subject to the process outlined in Section 5.1 include all applicable matters outlined in ORS 63.130.
-[Need to find the equivalent statute in New York] In addition to these matters, examples would include removing Members, contracting with third-party vendors, and the acceptance and dismissal of clients as would be appropriate during regular meetings (Section 5.5).
+In addition to these matters, examples would include removing Members, contracting with third-party vendors, and the acceptance and dismissal of clients as would be appropriate during regular meetings (Section 5.5).

 ## 5.3 PLACE OF MEETINGS